FantasyofPerfectCode/great-expectations/README.md

 [It is not about the tests](Notes/It%20is%20not%20about%20the%20tests.md)

-## Index
+## Index aka Lines of Enquiry

 A way in to the threads of ideas!